SvetlanaEden/svetlanaeden.github.io/_posts/2017-12-28-paintings_FireValleyMonster.md

   - paintings
 ---

-Rock formation at Fire Valley, Nevada Desert.
+Rock formation in Fire Valley, Nevada.
 Oil on canvas.